 Email address.
 Make sure to use a personal email address.
 We strongly encourage you not to use a school email address to submit your application, as you may miss important information about your application and admissions decision.

 Checking your application status.
 Within three weeks of the application deadline, NYU will let you know that we have received your application and give you information about how to track your status.

-Original Documents.
+Documents.
 Please submit only documents or copies that you can replace because NYU does not return application documents.

 Supplementary materials.
-Please only send supplementary materials (DVDs, pictures, articles, etc.) If you are applying to a program that requires an audition or portfolio (see Step 2 of the application instructions).
+Please only send supplementary materials (DVDs, pictures, articles, etc.) if you are applying to a program that requires an audition or portfolio (see Step 2 of the application instructions).

 International students seeking financial aid/support.
 International students applying primarily to New York and seeking financial aid should be aware that your indicated financial need will be factored into an admissions decision.

-Missing Materials.
+Missing materials.
 NYU offers a (limited) window to submit anything that might be missing from your application.

-Equal Opportunity.
+Equal opportunity.
 NYU prohibits any form of discrimination in our admission process.
 Review our non-discrimination and affirmative action policies.